rc2server/rc2/k8s/README.md

 to connect via psql, on master run `kubectl exec rc2pgdb-0 -it -- bash`

-until the appserver supports registration, need to connect to database and create a user:
+until the appserver supports registration, need to connect to production & dev databases and create a user:

 ```
 select rc2createuser('mlilback', 'Mark', 'Lilback', 'mark@lilback.com', '<unencrypted password>');
 ```

-## create configmap and deployment for appserver
+### create configmap and deployment for appserver

 run: